mysql/mysql-utilities/doc/intro/connspec.rst

 When providing the connection parameters as a dictionary, the parameters are passed unchanged to the connectors ``connect`` function.
-This allow you to pass on parameters not supported through the other interfaces, but at least these parameters are supported:
+This enables you to pass on parameters not supported through the other interfaces, but at least these parameters are supported:

 _`user`